aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_license_plates.rst

 * ``mosaic_level``: Defines the resolution of a mosaic filter (:math:`width \times height`); the value corresponds to the number of rows and columns used to create a mosaic. (default = 7) For example, the default value creates a :math:`7 \times 7` mosaic filter.
-Increasing the number increases the intensity of pixelation over an area.
+Increasing the number increases the intensity of pixelization over an area.
-* ``blur_level``:  Defines the standard deviation of the Gaussian kernel used in the Gaussian filter. (default = 50) The higher the blur level, the more intense is the blurring.
+* ``blur_level``:  Defines the standard deviation of the Gaussian kernel used in the Gaussian filter. (default = 50) The higher the blur level, the greater the blur intensity.